Stranded Colombians plead for COVID-19 airlift out of Brazil

 Most of the stranded Colombians lay asleep near the airport’s check-in area Wednesday, a few of them on mattresses and others atop cloth sheets or flattened cardboard boxes.
 Some stretched out on the bare floor.

-Those who were awake said they don’t have the roughly $400 for a flight to Colombia, after having lost their jobs due to the pandemic.
+Those who were awake said they don’t have the more than $400 for a flight to Colombia, after having lost their jobs due to the pandemic.
 Retail jobs and restaurant work disappeared, they said.

 Between March and April, Brazil’s economy shed more than a million jobs from the formal sector, according to government data published Wednesday.
 Informal job losses in the two months have yet to be reported by the national statistics agency, but are expected to be similarly disastrous.